wyx227/victoria-3-rus-dissolved/README.md

 Therefore, Russia, Prussia and Austria are shrinked regardly with the buildings and military formations directly transfered to these countries.

 ## Current Implementation
+V0.0.6:
+- Added prestige goods and support for 1.9 based companies

 v0.0.5:
 - Adding support for 1.9
 - Removed synthetic rubber plant